Today’s Heardle answer revealed - if you’re struggling & don’t want to lose a streak

 Of course, the quicker you guess the song and the fewer skips you use, the more points you will receive.
 Most songs provided on the app are tunes released in the last 10 years, so you need to brush up on recent music to be successful.

-However, older generations still stand a chance, as remastered tracks also make it on the app, such as today’s song.
+However, older music lovers still stand a chance, as remastered tracks also make it on the app, such as today’s song.
 If you have had too many attempts to guess the tune and don’t want to lose your winning streak, scroll down for the answer…